inducer/pycuda/doc/source/array.rst

 .. module:: pycuda.reduction

-.. class:: ReductionKernel(dtype_out, neutral, reduce_expr, map_expr=None, arguments=None, name="reduce_kernel", keep=False, options=[])
+.. class:: ReductionKernel(dtype_out, neutral, reduce_expr, map_expr=None,
+   arguments=None, name="reduce_kernel", keep=False, options=[])

-    Generate a kernel that takes a number of scalar or vector *arguments* (at least one vector argument), performs the *map_expr* on each entry of the vector argument and then the *reduce_expr* on the outcome of that. *neutral* serves as an initial value.
+    Generate a kernel that takes a number of scalar or vector *arguments* (at least one vector argument), performs the *map_expr* on each entry of the vector argument and then the *reduce_expr* on the outcome of that.
+    *neutral* serves as an initial value.

+    Vectors in *map_expr* should be indexed by the variable *i*. *reduce_expr* uses theformal values "A" and "B" to indicate two operands of a binary reduction operation.
 You can work with only one input argument and without a *map_expr*, too.

-    *dtype_out* specifies the numpy.dtype of the output. *neutral* is specified as float or integer formatted as string. *reduce_expr* and
-    *map_expr* are specified as string formatted operations and *arguments* is specified as a string formatted as a C argument list.
-    *name* specifies the name as which the kernel is compiled, *keep* and *options* are passed unmodified to :class:`pycuda.driver.SourceModule`.
+    *dtype_out* specifies the numpy.dtype of the output. *neutral* is specified as float or integer formatted as string. *reduce_expr* and *map_expr* are specified as string formatted operations and *arguments* is specified as a string formatted as a C argument list. *name* specifies the name as which the kernel is compiled, *keep* and *options* are passed unmodified to :class:`pycuda.driver.SourceModule`.

     .. method __call__(*args, stream=None)